 THE BEST VIRTUAL TRAVEL EXPERIENCES

 We’ve already brought you a list of virtual museum and gallery tours that you can do from home but the exploration doesn’t have to stop there.
-Just because you can’t fly anywhere doesn’t mean you can’t discover ancient ruins in Egypt or enjoy epic views from mountain tops in America.
-Not only do virtual travel experiences allow you to break out of your living room and see world-famous sites in times of isolation, they also help preserve these places so that they’re still around long after we’re allowed outside again.
-Here are seven to get you started.
+Just because you might not be able to fly it doesn’t mean you can’t discover ancient ruins in Egypt or enjoy epic views from mountain tops in America.
+Not only do virtual travel experiences allow you to break out of your living room and see world-famous sites in times of isolation, they also help preserve these places so that they’re still around long after we can go exploring again.
+Here are some to get you started.

 Galapagos Islands, Ecuador

 Trek through the Galapagos Islands, discover the wildlife, including many species only found on these islands, dive under the sea, and learn about the volcanic activity of the area.

 Walk along sections of this world wonder, which stretches over 3000 miles long, and even see it in winter with this tour.

 Take a virtual walk around NYC’s famous park and get info on different sites like the Imagine mosaic and the Bethesda Fountain as you go around.

 Enjoy the 3.6 mile trek up Table Rock Mountain, which can be quite strenuous at times, without even having to put shoes on.